Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Cleaning a birdbath isn't restricted to its basin alone.
 Hummingbirds are fragile, and any contamination in the water could lead to fatal aftermath.

-For this reason, you should clean the pump, hoses, and nozzles, if any, in the birdbath.
-This makes the water flow steady and keeps the feeder clean.
+For this reason, you should regularly clean the pump, hoses, and nozzles, if any, in the birdbath.
+This should be done at least once per month to make the water flow steady and keep the fountain clean.

-Also, try to keep the surrounding of the birdbath clean at all times.
+Also, try to keep the surroundings of the birdbath clean at all times.

 Create Hangout Spots

 Hummingbirds will need to preen and dry after a soak.
-Although placing the bath by a nearby tree works, you can have a personalized experience with your customized perches.
+Although placing the bath by a nearby tree works, you can provide a personalized experience with customized perches.

-Position the perches close to your sweet viewing spot, using a clothesline or small branch
+Position the perches close to your viewing spot, using a clothesline or small branch.

 Monitor Safety Hazards